 Each Fund shall pay all of its expenses and its allocable share of any expenses incurred by the Company.
-These expenses may include the costs of: (i) maintaining the Company and the relevant Fund and registering the Company, the relevant Fund and the Shares with any governmental or regulatory authority or with any Regulated Market or stock exchange; (ii) management, administration, custodial and related services; (iii) preparation, printing and posting of prospectuses, sales literature and reports to Shareholders, the Central Bank and other governmental agencies; (iv) marketing expenses; (v) taxes; (vi) commissions and brokerage fees; (vii) expenses incurred in connection with the acquisition and disposal of the assets of the Company; (viii) auditing, tax and legal fees (including expenses arising in respect of legal or administrative proceedings); (ix) insurance premiums; (x) fees of paying agents, local representatives and similar agents, such fees to be at normal commercial rates; and (xi) other operating expenses.
+These expenses may include the costs of: (i) maintaining the Company and the relevant Fund and registering the Company, the relevant Fund and the Shares with any governmental or regulatory authority or with any Regulated Market or stock exchange; (ii) management, administration, custodial and related services; (iii) preparation, printing and posting of prospectuses, sales literature and reports to Shareholders, the Central Bank and other governmental agencies; (iv) marketing expenses; (v) taxes; (vi) commissions and brokerage fees; (vii) expenses incurred in connection with the acquisition and disposal of the assets of the Company (including, without limitation, fees in respect of foreign exchange currency contracts executed on the Investment Manager's foreign exchange transaction platform); (viii) auditing, tax and legal fees (including expenses arising in respect of legal or administrative proceedings); (ix) insurance premiums; (x) fees of paying agents, local representatives and similar agents, such fees to be at normal commercial rates; and (xi) other operating expenses.

 The Articles of Association provide that the Directors shall be entitled to a fee by way of remuneration for their services at a rate to be determined from time to time by the Directors.
-As of the date of this Prospectus, Directors' remuneration in any one year shall not exceed €135,000.
+As of the date of this Prospectus, Directors' remuneration in any one year shall not exceed $\in$ 135,000.

-The expenses relating to the establishment of Waverton Cautious Income Fund is not expected to exceed €5,000 and will be amortised over the first five years of the operation of the Fund or such shorter period as may be determined by the Directors.
+The expenses relating to the establishment of Waverton Real Assets Fund is not expected to exceed £30,000.
+The expenses relating to the establishment of Waverton European Capital Growth Fund, Waverton European Dividend Growth Fund, and Waverton Southeast Asian Fund are not expected to exceed £100,000 in aggregate.
+The expenses relating to the establishment of Waverton Multi-Asset Growth Fund are not expected to exceed £30,000.
+In each case, the allocable share of these expenses for each Fund will be amortised over the first five years of the operation of the relevant Fund or such shorter period as may be determined by the Directors.